 There's buzz everywhere these days about exciting applications of data science, especially related to machine learning.
 While the majority of the media attention focuses on big names and sexy topics — e.g., the Google Brain, image classification, speech recognition — we are fortunate to work with companies every day that are doing fascinating work with data science tools.
 Although sometimes more mundane, many of their use cases have more real-world impact.

-To illuminate the diversity of domains where data science can be applied, I want to share some of the more interesting applications we've run across.
+To illuminate the diversity of domains where data science can be applied, I want to share some of the more interesting applications we've run across at Domino.
 Unfortunately, I can't elaborate on some of these for confidentiality reasons — but I hope they spark your imagination and creativity.
 What new idea will they inspire for you?

 Mental health care